 Dr. Kimberly Jamison

-Assistant Professor, Educational Leadership and Administration
+Assistant Professor and Co-Program Director, Educational Leadership and Administration

 School: Graduate School of Education and Human Development

 Dr. Kim Jamison is an Assistant Professor of Educational Leadership and Administration and serves as a Co-Director for the program in the Graduate School of Education and Human Development (GSEHD).
 The central theme to her scholarship centers on preparing and supporting aspiring and current educational leaders at the university and school district levels.
 Her research interests include bridging the theory to practice gap in educational leadership through internships and other clinical experiences, administrative intern and mentor partnership dynamics, university and school district partnerships, doctoral cohort program structures and supports, and preparing administrators to lead schools through the lens of equity and social justice.

 As a practitioner, Dr. Jamison has served as a teacher and administrator at the elementary, secondary, and central office levels in Maryland, North Carolina, and Virginia.
 As an Instructional Coach and Interventionist in various schools, she focused on guiding administrators and their staffs in the areas of student achievement, building teacher capacity, and whole-school improvement efforts through on-going professional development.
 At the central office level, she supported schools and district-wide efforts on the alignment of curriculum, instruction, and assessment, and has also served as an English as a Second Language Specialist.
 As a teacher and building-level school Administrator, she followed her passion for impacting Title I schools by seeking teaching and administrative positions in multiple underserved communities throughout her career.
 Most recently in that capacity, Dr. Jamison led a Title I elementary school throughout the COVID-19 pandemic.